shashihacks/OSCP-PWK/Security Insider Lab-2/task4/task4.md

 __b) Briefly explain how you can disable or circumvent these techniques.?__

 __Solution :__
-- To disable ASLR
+- To disable ASLR,

 ```bash
 sudo bash -c 'echo "kernel.randomize_va_space = 0" >> /etc/sysctl.conf'
 ```

-- To disable Data execution prevention add the following command to your compiling argument
+- To disable Data execution prevention add the following command to your compiling argument,
   - `-z execstack`
-- To disable Stack Canaries add the following command to your compiling argument.
+- To disable Stack Canaries add the following command to your compiling argument,
   - `-fno-stack-protector`

 ### Exercise 2: GNU Debugger - Helpful commands